mlchem.ml.feature_selection package

 Parameters:

-• best_feature (int, optional) – Index of the best feature subset to highlight.
-If None, it is determined automatically.
+• best_feature (int, 'auto', or None, optional) – Index of the best feature subset to highlight.
+If ‘auto’ or None, it is determined automatically using reliability-score selection.
+Default is ‘auto’.

 • figsize (tuple of int, optional) – Size of the plot.
 Default is (10, 6).